 Important Dates & Deadlines

-Apply early for financial aid.
+Submit the FAFSA as early as possible.
 You are responsible for making sure that all financial aid documentation is submitted before the deadlines.

-St. Mary’s College of Maryland scholarship deadline: February 15.
+St. Mary’s College of Maryland Scholarship Deadline: February 15, 2015